St Benedict's College, Bedfordview

-St Benedict's College is a private, boarding, English medium and Catholic high school for boys in Bedfordview, Germiston in the Gauteng province of South Africa, The boys write Independent Examination Board (IEB).
-It is one of the top academic schools in the country, The boys high school was established in 1958.
+St Benedict's College is a private, day and boarding, English medium and Catholic school for boys in Bedfordview, Germiston in the Gauteng province of South Africa, The students write Independent Examination Board (IEB).
+It is one of the top academic schools in the country.
+The all boys high school was established in 1958.

 History

 Academics

-Few Schools can be compared with St Benedict's College's Matric results over the years.
 No Matric has failed at St Benedicts College since 1974, and the rate of University Entrance Pass hovers around 95%.
 The school follows the S.A.
 National Curriculum from Reception in Grade R through to Matriculation in Grade 12.
 In Grade 12, boys write the National Senior Certificate Examination of the Independent Examinations Board.